*Updated: April 2019*

 - And many more!

 I get asked all the time to help bloggers with their affiliate marketing and blog traffic.
-But here’s the thing – when I look at their blogs, I am piecing together bits of knowledge I’ve learned from 9 different courses to determine that they need to change certain things on their blog, utilize affiliates a certain way, improve their headlines, and update their Pinterest images.
+But here’s the thing – when I look at their blogs, I am piecing together bits of knowledge I’ve learned from dozens of different courses to determine that they need to change certain things on their blog, utilize affiliates a certain way, improve their headlines, and/or update their Pinterest images.

 What I want to say is “I need you to take these three courses and come back to me.”
 But of course I can’t say that!
 They need help NOW and don’t have time to go through those courses at lightning speed.